Pip-squeak: Before radar

-By the middle of 1930, the Air Defence of Great Britain (ADGB) command of the Royal Air Force was planning its response to the threat of air attack.
+By the middle of 1930, the Air Defence of Great Britain (ADGB) group within the Royal Air Force was planning its response to the threat of air attack.
 This involved the construction of a large number of acoustic mirrors to provide early warning, along with a network of observer stations that would soon be arranged into the Royal Observer Corps (ROC).
 The system would provide defence around the London area only, starting on the coast from Suffolk to Sussex with a thin belt of anti-aircraft artillery, a fighter operating area inland, and a second group of guns in or near the city.
 The system was basically unchanged in operation from its World War I counterpart, but greatly expanded the area allotted to the fighters.

 In tests carried out primarily from Biggin Hill during the mid-1930s, the expanded fighter operating area demonstrated a serious problem keeping track of friendly forces.
 Especially as altitudes increased or the weather grew more cloudy, observers could no longer keep track or identify fighters.
 This made it impossible for the centralized control and tracking centres to properly direct the fighters to their targets.
 Radio location was noted as a solution to this problem early on.